Renault ZOE (2013-2019) range, battery & charging

 Even the 'realistic' figure of 186 miles is a touch optimistic in our experience, but 160 miles should be achievable in good weather, while winter will see the range drop to around 124 miles, according to Renault itself.
 That’s still good by current standards and should cover the needs of most motorists very easily.

 At an 11kW public charger that you often find in towns and supermarkets, the ZOE R110 will deliver an 80% charge in about three hours.
-A domestic 7kW home charging point – which Renault will install for free if you’ve got the necessary off-road parking – will do the same in around seven hours.
-You have to pay extra to get the necessary cable to charge from a domestic three-pin socket, and if you do it’ll take 25-odd hours to charge up to 80%.
+A domestic 7kW home charging point will do the same in around seven hours.
+Meanwhile, plugging into a three-pin household socket will see an 80% charge take most of a day.

 A lot of buyers considering an electric car have concerns over how long the battery will last, so the fact Renault will replace any battery it leases, free of charge, if it drops below 75% of its as-new performance, should bring peace of mind.
 And even if you buy a battery-inclusive ZOE, it’s still warrantied for eight years/100,000 miles and guaranteed to have at least 66% of its original capacity.